God's Living, Powerful Word

 God's Word cuts thoroughly: "it penetrates even to dividing soul and spirit, joints and marrow" (Heb.
 4:12).
 The Word of God alone penetrates to show us everything that inheres in our spiritual and earthly, bodily life.
 The Word makes the most decisive separations and divisions in life.
 It separates spirit from soul.
 Spirit is that part of our life which comes from God.
 Our soul is the seat of all thoughts, emotions, feelings, desires, volitions, and actions.
 In lost persons the soul has been separated from the life of the Spirit.
 God's Word identifies this.
 The Word of God penetrates our very physical life in the same way.
 It confronts us with the most radical kind of separations, bones from marrow.
 Taken together, this Word means that God's Word lays bare the entire person before God with absolute thoroughness.
 It completely reveals what is spiritual and what is fleshly about us all.

 God's Word Exposes

-The Book of Hebrews warns us about the importance of the heart.
-We are told we must not harden the heart (3:8), for it tends to stray (3:10).
-God must write His law upon our hearts (8:10).
-We must draw near to God with a sincere heart (10:22) and can do that with a heart strengthened only by His grace (13:9).
+God's Word exposes personally: "It judges the thoughts and attitudes of the heart" (v.
+12).
+God's Word sifts, scrutinizes, and exposes the impulses and secret thoughts that belong to the emotional life as well as the designs and purposes that belong to our rational, thinking life.
+In so doing, God's Word goes to our very hearts.
+The Book of Hebrews warns us about the heart, the location of who we really are.
+We must not harden the heart (3:8), for it tends always to stray (v.
+10), and God must write His law within our heart (8:10).
+We must draw near to God with a sincere heart (10:22), and we can do that only with a heart strengthened by His grace (13:9).